 That night, my host from Casa Colonial Panasurf accompanied me around the town and showed me a few popular street food places along the main market road.
 As with most towns, all the delicious quick bites came out once the sunset!

 There are many sports and activities you can choose from in Panajachel.
 From water skiing to yoga retreats, this town offers options that gear towards tourists.
 Since Casa Colonial Panasurf offered paddle-boarding tours, I was quick to jump onto a board and glide down Lake Atitlan.
 This three-hour activity took me across the waters towards Santa Catarina Palopó, where we stopped for a rest.

 With the Volcano San Pedro, Volcano Toliman, and Volcano Atitlan as the backdrop, the experience was beyond breathtaking.

-You can also opt to take a boat tour, climb a volcano, wander around the marketplace, or experience a Mayan ceremony at a sacred cave.
+You can also opt to take a boat tour, climb a volcano, or wander around the marketplace.

 14 Days Around Guatemala

 Day 8.
 San Marcos, San Juan, & San Pedro